 If you are planning to let your crested geckos live together there are some steps that you should take to make sure it goes smoothly.
 This is important for your geckos health so I will list them below.

+Can crested geckos live together, will they get parasites?
 Like many lizards Crested geckos can carry parasites which can then be passed on to other geckos that are sharing the same tank.
 This can make treatment tiresome and also costly.
 To avoid this it is recommended that to follow the next tip.

 Whenever you plan to introduce a new crested gecko into an already occupied tank it should go through a period of quarantine.
 This can be a couple of weeks in which you can observe for any parasites, diseases and other issues.
 Take care to note it’s pooping habits as this can be a sign that the gecko is already stressed and may need more time before introduction.